yamchips/issue-tracker/Learning-notes.md

 Install a react-loading-skeleton library.
 Copy the import from its document.
 Use Skeleton when we need to render data.

 Separate 'New Issue' button as a component and add it to both the page.tsx and loading.tsx file to make sure the layout doesn't change much.

+### Show issue details

+Create an [id] folder and a loading.tsx and page.tsx in it.

+In page.tsx, we get the input id and use prisma to find the issue.
+A `notFound()` function is used when the id is invalid, and we don't need to add `return` in front of it.
+For now, we only show the details in paragraph.

+In loading.tsx, we add some text to indicate loading status.